MinimalWindowsDev/Industrial-WPF-HMI-Template/README.md

 ## License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+This means:

+- You can freely use, modify, and distribute this code, even for commercial purposes.
+- You must include a copy of the license in any redistribution of the code.
+- You must clearly state any significant changes made to the code.
+- You must include a notice attributing the original work to this project.